gtag('config', 'UA-143572265-1');

 • Heel Pain – this may be an ache or a sharp pain, which feels worse when you’ve been active or put pressure on it.

-• Stiffness in the Achilles Tendon – like Plantar Fasciitis also known as Policeman’s heel, the stiffness is often worse first thing in the morning or if you’ve been resting for a while
+• Stiffness in the Achilles Tendonitis – like Plantar Fasciitis also known as Policeman’s heel, the stiffness is often worse first thing in the morning or if you’ve been resting for a while

-• Swelling at the back of your ankle – due to the repetitive stress on the Achilles Tendon insertion site of the heel.
+• Swelling at the back of your ankle – due to the repetitive stress on the Achilles tendonitis insertion site of the heel.

-• Tenderness when touching the tendon often indicates inflammation following activity, as it tries to heal and return to its normal state.
+• Tenderness when touching the tendonitis often indicates inflammation following activity, as it tries to heal and return to its normal state.

-There is never really a specific amount of time to rest the Achilles.
+There is never really a specific amount of time to rest the Achilles tendonitis.
 It just is not the real solution.
 The real focus should be, how to stop overloading it.

-Short periods of complete rest may be appropriate if the Achilles tendon is extremely sore or painful, but this should not last more than a couple of days.
+Short periods of Achilles tendonitis complete rest may be appropriate if the Achilles tendonitis is extremely sore or painful, but this should not last more than a couple of days.

-When it comes to strengthening the lower limb, people often overlook the calf muscles.
+When it comes to strengthening the lower limb, people often overlook the calf muscles with tendonitis.
 Over time, strengthening these muscles will also make the Achilles tendon stronger.

 After a successful stretching regime, strengthening should often be introduced.

-Stretching the Achilles tendon has been shown to increase collagen production and muscle fiber composition.
+Stretching the Achilles tendonitis has been shown to increase collagen production and muscle fiber composition.

 The best type of strengthening in the initial stages of Achilles tendinopathy in my opinion, is isometric strengthening.
 Isometric strengthening involves holding the muscle under a sustained tension with minimal movement.
 An example of this type of strengthening exercise is the calf raise hold.